|Relevant SDG Targets |

 - enterprises are the subject of one of ILO’s seven centenary initiatives, namely the “Enterprises Initiative”, which seeks to establish a platform for ILO engagement with enterprises which would contribute to their sustainability and to ILO goals.

-The mandate of ILO’s work in the area of enterprise development is spelt out in ILO R.189 on Job Creation in Small and Medium-Sized Enterprises Recommendation (1998), ILO R.193 on the Promotion of Cooperatives (2002), and the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), adopted in 1977 and updated in 2000, 2006 and 2016.
+The mandate of ILO’s work in the area of enterprise development is spelt out in ILO R.189 on Job Creation in Small and Medium-Sized Enterprises (1998), ILO R.193 on the Promotion of Cooperatives (2002), and the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), adopted in 1977 and updated in 2000, 2006 and 2016.
 These three instruments are being promoted by three technical units within the Enterprises Department.
-The ILCs 2007 and 2013 provided additional guidance through the conclusions concerning the promotion of sustainable enterprises and the conclusions concerning achieving decent work, green jobs and sustainable development.
+The ILCs 2007 and 2013 provide additional guidance through the conclusions concerning the promotion of sustainable enterprises, as well as the conclusions concerning achieving decent work, green jobs and sustainable development.

 The concept of “sustainable enterprises” relates to the three pillars of sustainable development – economic, social and environmental.
 The ILO will not promote just any enterprise, but a business that is economically viable, socially responsible and respectful of the environment.
 Such sustainable enterprises can flourish if the following basic conditions are met: good governance and effective social dialogue, efficient civil and political institutions and processes, macroeconomic stability and sound management of the economy, a society and culture supportive of enterprise and of entrepreneurship; the existence of adequate physical infrastructure and information and communication technologies; the availability of education, training and learning for a skilled workforce; rules and mechanisms that promote equity and economic and social inclusion; and business practices that reduce environmental damages and strive for a carbon-neutral economic activity.